techinessoverloaded/iOSAppDevBasics/loops.md

 .
 ```

-As we have seen about Loops in Swift, let's move on to see about Functions in Swift.
+As we have seen about Loops in Swift, let's move on to see about Collections in Swift.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>